dilmaheu/dilmahtea.me/docs/guides/image-optimization.md

 ## Clipped Images

-If you want to want to optimize an image that has to be clipped, use the `ClippedPicture` component instead of the `Picture` component.
-The `ClippedPicture` component is a wrapper around the `Picture` component.
-You'll find it at `src/components/ClippedPicture.astro`.
-Check out the [`ClippedPicture` component documentation](https://astro-imagetools-docs.vercel.app/components/clipped-picture) for more information on how to use it.
+If you want to want to optimize an image that has to be clipped also, use the `ClippedPicture` component instead of the `Picture` component.
+The [`ClippedPicture`](/src/components/ClippedPicture.astro) component is a wrapper around the `Picture` component.
+Check out the [`ClippedPicture` component documentation](/docs/recipies/how-to-clip-images.md#clippedpicture-component) for more information on how to use it.

 ## Placeholder Images